AN OBJECT, A STORY. Beautiful objects with a story to tell. Pull up a chair.

-An intriguing signature on the base of this lovely old vase.
-It’s crisply moulded, very heavy and obviously special.
+An intriguing signature on the base of this lovely old vase… It’s crisply moulded, very heavy and obviously special.
 But who was Georges De Feure?
 A factory?
 A studio?
 An artist?
 An artist, it turns out – and not just any old artist.
-Georges de Feure (1868-1943) was at the epicentre of Art Nouveau at the moment it took off in Paris.
+Georges de Feure (1868-1943) was at the heart of Art Nouveau in Paris.
 Read more.

 Leune, and a brace of exotic birds

 This flamboyant Art Deco vase is a perfect example of the taste for enamelled glass in France in the 1920s.
 It was made by Leune, a Paris glass factory that was in business from around 1900 to 1930.
 Read more.

 Charles Schneider glass – modern luxury for the 20th century

 French Schneider glass is some of the most dazzling French glass of the 20th century.
 Up there with the great French glassmakers, Schneider was a byword for luxury and modernity.

 Charles Schneider and his brother, Ernest founded Verreries Schneider in 1913 in Épinay-sur-Seine.
 Both men already had impressive careers under their belts.
 Charles, who studied at the Beaux Arts, Nancy, was noted as a talented engraver and designer at Daum glass… Read more.

 This Johnston et Vieillard porcelain dinnerware comes to us from the time when ladies wore crinolines, and dinner tables groaned under the weight of china, crystal, silverware and delicacies.

 It’s from the ‘Tonkin’ service, and was made in the 1850s, during the Second Empire… Read more.